osohq/oso/docs/content/node/getting-started/quickstart/index.md

 resource(_type: Page, "page", actions, roles) if
     actions = ["read", "write"] and
     roles = {
-        user: {
+        guest: {
             permissions: ["read"]
         },
         admin: {
             permissions: ["write"],
-            implies: ["user"]
+            implies: ["guest"]
         }
     };
  ```

 The `allow` rule is the top-level rule that we use to say who can do what in our application.
-In this case, we are delegating to Oso's builtin `role_allow` rule which implements all the
+In this case, we are delegating to Oso's built-in `role_allow` rule which implements all the
 authorization logic for role-based access control based on the data we provide in `actor_role`
 and `resource`.